 1 Earnings are the straight-time hourly wages or salaries paid to employees.
 They include incentive pay, cost-of-living adjustments, and hazard pay.
 Excluded are premium pay for overtime, vacations, holidays, nonproduction bonuses, and tips.
-The mean is computed by totaling the pay of all workers and dividing by the number of workers, weighted by hours.
+The mean is computed by totaling the pay of all workers and dividing by the occupation's rank within each factor.
+The points are summed to determine the number of workers, weighted by hours.
 See appendix A for more information.
-2 The relative standard error (RSE) is the standard error expressed as a percent of the estimate.
-It can be used to calculate a "confidence interval" around a sample estimate.
-For more information about RSEs, see appendix A. 3 Mean weekly hours are the hours an employee is scheduled to work in a week, exclusive of overtime.